 It is not known whether almotriptan passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Do not give this medicine to anyone under 12 years old.

 Your doctor may want to give your first dose of this medicine in a hospital or clinic setting to quickly treat any serious side effects that occur.

 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

-After taking a tablet: If your headache goes away and comes back, take a second tablet two (2) hours after the first.
-Do not take more than two (2) almotriptan tablets in 24 hours.
+After taking a tablet: If your headache goes away and comes back, take a second tablet 2 hours after the first.
+Do not take more than 2 tablets of almotriptan tablets in 24 hours.
 If your symptoms have not improved, contact your doctor before taking any more tablets.

-If you use almotriptan long-term, your heart function may need to be checked using an electrocardiograph or ECG (sometimes called an EKG).
+If you use Axert long-term, your heart function may need to be checked using an electrocardiograph or ECG (sometimes called an EKG).
 This will help your doctor determine if it is still safe for you to take this medicine.

 Store at room temperature away from moisture, heat, and light.

 Since Axert is used as needed, it does not have a daily dosing schedule.
 Call your doctor if your symptoms do not improve after using Axert.